 (2005/06).
 Christian frequently authors the O’Melveny European Antitrust and Competition Alerts.
 Speaker,

 "GCR Live’s Antitrust and Technology," Global Competition Review

-, London, UK (March 2012); “Competition,” Union Internationale des Avocats’ 55th Annual Congress, Florida, USA (October 2011); "Effective Document Collection/Legal Hold Protocols," The International Quality and Productivity Centre's Information Retention & E-Disclosure Management Exchange 2009, Brussels, Belgium (2009); "Enhancing Deterrence in Competition Law, Compliance Programmes, and Reduction in Fines," Competition Law Scholars Forum Workshop, Strathclyde University Law School, Glasgow (2007)Languages,
+, London, UK (March 2012); “Competition,” Union Internationale des Avocats’ 55th Annual Congress, Florida, USA (October 2011); "Effective Document Collection/Legal Hold Protocols," The International Quality and Productivity Centre's Information Retention & E-Disclosure Management Exchange 2009, Brussels, Belgium (2009); "Enhancing Deterrence in Competition Law, Compliance Programmes, and Reduction in Fines," Competition Law Scholars Forum Workshop, Strathclyde University Law School, Glasgow (2007)Honors,

 Danish; English; French; German; Norwegian; Swedish